Tennessee Whiskey (song): Other versions

 Meghan Linsey performed the song on season 8 of The Voice in May 2015.
 Her version charted on the country chart after her performance with 32,000 copies sold that week.

 Deana Martin gave "Tennessee Whiskey" a new beat when she recorded it for her 2016 album Swing Street.

 A YouTube video featuring Kris Jones at the wheel of his pickup truck, recorded by his daughter Dayla, went viral and has gained over 35 million views.
 It led to a performance on The Ellen DeGeneres Show.
 In 2017, Stan Walker and Parson James released a version as a single.
 Australian singer Judah Kelly covered the song on his debut album, Count On Me (2017).

 Keke Wyatt also covered the song in 2017 for her album of covers called Keke Covers where she did an R&B inspired version of the tune.

 In 2017 Keala Settle released a version of "Tennessee Whiskey" on her EP Chapter One.
 It has gained 1.4 millions plays on Spotify.

 Tommy Vext, formerly of Bad Wolves, recorded a cover on his covers album, Uncovered, Vol. 2 (2022).

 T-Pain released a version of "Tennessee Whiskey" on his covers album On Top of the Covers (2023).

 A video of Døvydas and Vere Hill singing the track has garnered almost 20 million views as of early 2023.

-Garfield Fleming of Delfonics fame recorded a version as a single in 2024 based on Spotify.

 Jamal Roberts performed Tennessee Whiskey during the Showstopper round on American Idol on April 7, 2025.
 Roberts would go on to win Season 23 of American Idol.